cs340-24/news/README.md

+# Apr 1
+  - project updates

 # No class (March 27)
-  - Work on OSS coontributions and final project
+  - Work on OSS contributions and final project

 # Class 12 (March 4)